 Rainforest Trees Call for Help with the IoT

-Like the lungs of our planet, the Amazon rainforest of Brazil absorb greenhouse gases and produce oxygen, creating a healthy atmosphere for humanity.
+Like the lungs of our planet, Brazil's Amazon rainforest absorbs greenhouse gases and produces oxygen, creating a healthy atmosphere for humanity.

-An area roughly the size of the United States, it also provides habitat for 30% of the world’s plants and animals.
+An area roughly the United States' size also provides habitat for 30% of the world’s plants and animals.

 The bad news?

 Despite its undeniable importance, this precious global resource is being decimated at an alarming rate.